 Contraindications to the use of terbinafine include:

 - Chronic or active liver disease

 - History of an allergic reaction to oral terbinafine

 As terbinafine inhibits the hepatic CYP2D6 enzyme, drug interactions can occur.
 The list of potentially interacting drugs includes, but is not limited to, cimetidine, fluconazole, cyclosporine, rifampin, caffeine, paroxetine, codeine, metoprolol, simvastatin, nifedipine, digoxin, phenytoin, and many others.

 There is no standardized laboratory monitoring established for terbinafine.
 In light of reports of both mild and severe liver injuries, clinicians often perform liver enzyme testing.
 The FDA recommends measuring serum transaminases before drug initiation.
-Although no established monitoring guidelines yet exist, the average time to drug-induced liver injury is near 30 days and usually within three months.
+Although no established monitoring guidelines exist, the average time to drug-induced liver injury is nearly 30 days and usually within three months.
 Therefore, monitoring for idiosyncratic liver injury during this period may be reasonable.
 Blood dyscrasias may also rarely occur, and complete blood counts serve to monitor for this adverse drug effect.

 Hepatotoxicity may be asymptomatic and only detectable by lab evaluation and evidence of transaminitis.
 Liver enzymes over two times the normal value requires immediate discontinuation.
 Supportive care, including liver transplantation (in severe cases), may be necessary.